PravMavrick/TodoApplication/README.md

     3. Get Todo by its ID - http://localhost:8081/todos/1

 ### Possible Exceptions
-1. If Todo is not present then you will get below exceptions.
-   "Todo is not found."
+1. If Todo is not present then you will get exceptions-> "Todo is not found."

 ## Tests
 1. Todo Controller test cases are written for POST, GET, PUT, DELETE.
 2. Todo Service layer test cases are written for create, update, delete, fetch operations.

-## Note:
-1. Please check the console logs for better understanding of algorithm written to find minimum discounted price for given shopping basket items.